uglyrobot/docsbot-chat-widget/README.md

 ## Development

-`npm install`
+- `npm install` to install dependencies.

-`npm run start` to spin up a local server with hot reloading.
+- `npm run start` to spin up a local server with hot reloading that can be accessed at http://localhost:3005/.
+The html for this page is found in `public/index.html`, and is used to test the embeddable chat widget on a local server.
+The embed code is using a test bot from the DocsBot.ai staff account.

+## Production Deployment

-`npm run prepare` to build the project before commiting to main.
+Run `npm run prepare` to build the project before commiting to main.
 It's very important to run this before pushing to main, as it builds the `build/chat.js` file that is referenced by our CDN and used by the embeddable chat widget.

 ## CDN